AhmetEmreSengul/coffee/README.md

 - Shield: general protections
 - Bot detection: blocks bots except allowed categories
 - Sliding window rate limit: 100 requests / 60 seconds

+### Admin & moderation

+- **Roles & access control**
+  - Users have a `role` field (`"user"` or `"admin"`) and an `isBanned` flag.
+  - Backend middleware `isAdmin` ensures only admins can access `/admin/*` routes.
+  - Middleware `isBanned` blocks banned users from creating bookings, paying, or creating orders (booking, Stripe, and order routes apply this guard).

+- **Admin dashboard (frontend)**
+  - Admin-only routes: `/admin` (dashboard) and `/admin/:id` (per-user activity) are only accessible if `authUser.role === "admin"`.
+  - `/admin` shows:
+    - A QR scanner (HTML5 QR) that reads booking QR codes and triggers verification.
+    - A list of non-admin users with their ban status, an "Activity" link, and a "Ban/Unban" toggle button.
+  - `/admin/:id` shows:
+    - The selected user's order history with line items, totals, and timestamps.
+    - The selected user's bookings with checked-in status and booking time ranges.

+- **QR check-in flow**
+  - Staff opens the admin dashboard and scans the booking QR code.
+  - The frontend sends `bookingId` and `token` from the QR payload to `POST /admin/verifyBooking`.
+  - The backend verifies the token, ensures the booking exists, and checks that the current time is within the allowed window (30 minutes before to 60 minutes after the booking).
+  - On success, the booking's `checkedIn` flag is set to `true` and the response includes basic user and table information for confirmation.

 ---